 Is It Appreciated?

 If you are going to allow employees to flirt, you have to first make very clear the company policy on harassment.
 If an employee is not interested in, or receptive to, an advance from another employee, it should end there.
 Flirting is a normal prelude to dating, but it's appropriate in the office only if the receiving party is comfortable with it.
 If you have a harassment policy, make it very clear to all employees.
 If you don't have one, you need to generate one right now.

 Is It Appropriate?

 The downside with the biggest danger to the company is when a relationship between employees breaks apart.
-In many cases, the employees will handle it like adults and move on with their respective lives.
+In some cases, the employees will handle it like adults and move on with their respective lives.
 In other cases, the resulting unpleasantness may require transferring one or both employees to new roles.
 An employee may file a claim of harassment, even if your policy is very clear and is enforced.
-In an extreme case, the emotional stress may lead an employee to lash out and commit an act of violence.
+In an extreme case, emotional stress may lead an employee to lash out and commit an act of violence.

-The specifics of a fraternization (or non-fraternization) policy for your company will depend on your company's culture and industry, the laws of your location, and good managerial decisions about what you want to accomplish.
+Develop a fraternization policy, publicize it, and then enforce it.
+The specifics of a fraternization (or non-fraternization) policy for your company will depend on your company's culture and industry, the laws of your geographical location, and good managerial decisions about what you want to accomplish.

 If you encounter a problem situation, you may need to relocate one party or the other so they no longer work together.
 If you can't find another position within the company for either of them, let them decide who leaves.
-(If they don't decide, you must be prepared to make the decision, and document the business purpose behind it.)
+If they don't decide, you must be prepared to make the decision and document the business purpose behind it.